-Progress in 2020: The DOH HCV Disease Intervention Specialist (DIS) was activated to COVID response for most of the first half of 2020.
-In the second half of 2020, the DOH HCV DIS began aiding 14 local health jurisdictions by investigating their high-priority HCV cases (i.e.., acute cases, suspected perinatal cases, and young chronic cases).
+Progress in 2021: The DOH HCV Disease Intervention Specialist (DIS) assists 13 local health jurisdictions by investigating their high-priority HCV cases (i.e.., acute cases, suspected perinatal cases, and young chronic cases).
 HCV disease intervention includes, but is not limited to, completing all necessary components of the state HCV case report, follow up with the health care provider as needed, informing the case of treatment options and ways to minimize disease progression, and educating the case about HCV and how to reduce the risk of transmission.
 In addition, the DOH HCV DIS provides ongoing technical support for all jurisdictions conducting HIV DIS activities.